marionettejs/backbone.syphon/readme.md

   return el.val();
 });
 ```

+The input type that you specify is either the `type` attribute
+of an input element, or the tag name of a non-input element (see
+next section for more information).

 The callback function receives one parameter: a jQuery selector
 object that is the form element.
 You must return a value